-This is another popular speed enhancing plugin.
-It goes beyond just being a simple caching plugin.
-It’s a complete framework.
+W3 Total Cache is another popular WordPress speed optimization plugin.
+It goes beyond just being a simple caching plugin functionality such as browser caching.

 There’s a huge array of options and various caching methods that are supported.

-There’s advanced support for CloudFlare and various CDN services such as MaxCDN.
+There’s advanced support for CloudFlare and other CDN services.

 But, the reality is that because there are so many options, it’s not the easiest to setup.
 And if you don’t know what you’re doing, you could break something.
-That’s why only advanced users should use this plugin.
+That’s why I recommend this plugin to advanced users.

 - CDN Support